Chief George King | Police Chief201-998-1313

 The Kearny Police Department does not solicit over the telephone.
 The Kearny Police Department never solicits for funding.
 The Kearny PBA Local # 21solicits funds on behalf of the Union.
 The PBA solicits funds through mailings which clearly state that the funds received will go to the Kearny PBA Local #21.
 Telemarketing firms make phone calls soliciting funds for various organizations.
 These solicitations do not benefit the Kearny Police Department or PBA Local 21 in any way.
 These tele-marketers try to impress upon the caller that funding will go to their local Police Department.
 While some of the Telemarketing solicitations are for legitimate Police related organizations, The Kearny PBA is in no way related to any of these solicitations.
 If you decide to contribute to any of these organizations, always ask for the name, address and telephone number so that you may call back after careful consideration.
 If you have any questions please direct them to the Police Department.

-Town Ordinances drafted in 1889 founded the Kearny Police Department.
-The original department structure consisted of Chief William Tolen, two sergeants, and eight patrolmen, or Chancemen.
-A Patrolman had been permanently sworn as a member of the department, while a Chanceman was appointed for a specific time period.
-Until the 1920’s it was not uncommon for a department member to serve almost an internship as a chanceman for a period of 1-5 years before permanent appointment as a patrolman.
-Patrolmen worked three shifts…5am-1pm, 1pm-9pm, 9pm-5am with one man filling a 7-day shift from 4am-9am.
+Town ordinances drafted in 1889 founded the Kearny Police Department.
+The original department structure consisted of Chief William Tolen, two sergeants, and eight patrolmen, or chancemen.
+A patrolman was a permanently sworn member of the department, while a chanceman was appointed for a specific time period.
+Until the 1920s it was not uncommon for a department member to serve what amounted to an internship as a chanceman for a period of 1 to 5 years before earning permanent appointment as a patrolman.
+Patrolmen worked three shifts at that time: 5am-1pm, 1pm-9pm, 9pm-5am plus one man who filled a 7-day shift from 4am-9am.

-In 1920, Walter Oliver was promoted from Captain to Chief of Police replacing the retiring William Tolen.
-The department had grown to approximately 40 officers including 2 Captains, 4 Lieutenants, and 6 Sergeants.
-Kearny Police had become a genuine 24 hour a day, 7 days a week operation.
+In 1920, Walter Oliver was promoted from captain to chief of police replacing the retiring William Tolen.
+The department had grown to approximately 40 officers including 2 captains, 4 lieutenants, and 6 sergeants.
+The Kearny Police had become a genuine 24 hour-a-day, 7 day-a-week operation.
 In 1924, Chief Oliver retired and was replaced by Philip T. Bell.
-By the time of Bell’s death in 1939 and Oliver’s in 1940, the small 11 man department they had joined had grown to 85 men and included full time patrol of the industrial section of Town known as South Kearny.
+During 1929 to 1930, Chief Bell concurrently served a term as the president of the International Association of Chiefs of Police.
+By the time of Bell’s death in 1939, and Oliver’s in 1940, their small 11-man department had grown to 85 men and included full time patrol of the industrial section of Town known as South Kearny.

-Chief Potter was Chief through the early 1980’s and was then succeeded by then Acting Chief Chester Bielski.
-Bill Comer was then appointed Chief and served until 1983 when Chester Bielski again became the Chief of Police.
-Under Chief Bielski the department was at its all time high of 138 sworn members.
-The department boasted a vice unit, warrant squad, fully staffed traffic unit, as well as large and active patrol and Detective divisions.
+Chief Potter was chief until April of 1980 when his arrest on corruption-related charges ended his tenure.
+Chester Bielski replaced Potter in an acting capacity to guide the department through a turbulent time.
+Bill Comer was later named permanent chief and served until 1983 when Bielski again took the reigns as chief.
+Under Chief Bielski, the department was at its all-time high of 138 sworn members.
+The department boasted a Vice Unit, Warrant Squad, fully staffed Traffic Bureau, as well as large and active Patrol and Detective Divisions

-After a large number of retirements in 1994 the Town decided a re-structuring of the department was needed.
-Many positions were eliminated through attrition and the department emerged with 101 sworn members.
+After a large number of retirements in 1994 the Town decided a restructuring of the department was needed.
+Many positions were eliminated through attrition and the department emerged with 101 sworn officers.

-It was during the time from 1994-1998 that the department went through a series of short term Chiefs.
-John O’Neill, Thomas Wilgus Sr., and Thomas Sharples filled the office until current Chief John Dowie assumed command of the department in February 1998.
-The Department is currently up to 118 sworn members, including recruits currently in the Police Academy, and is poised to address the needs and concerns of the Citizens of Kearny well into the future.
+It was during the time from 1994 to 1998 that KPD went through a series of short term chiefs.
+John O’Neill, Thomas Wilgus, Sr., and Thomas “Tim” Sharples filled the office until Chief John Dowie assumed command in February 1998.